By Mary Lou Jay

 But for people who are willing to work hard, there are no limits to what they can do once they graduate.

-“If you want to become a master technician and make six figures, you can do that,” says Spurlock.
+“If you want to become a master technician and make six figures, you can do that,” said Spurlock.

 “We view being a diesel mechanic as being a portal into the industry.
 If you want to become a master technician and make six figures, you can do that.
 If you decide you want to move into parts or HR or management or even to own your own company, being a diesel technician is the perfect way to enter,” said Spurlock.
 “Everything happens on the shop floor.
 There are hundreds of CEOs of trucking companies and senior executives at some of the biggest Fortune 100 companies in the world that started out as mechanics.”

-Baughman, who now enjoys a job with good benefits and room to grow, has nothing but positive things to say about ADTC and how it supports its students.
+Baughman, who now enjoys a job with good benefits and room to grow, has nothing but positive things to say about ADTC's diesel mechanic school and how it supports its students.
 “The company’s connections for placing students are top-notch.
 If you show up on time and do what you’re supposed to do, they will help you 100%.”

 His wages even allowed him to buy a new house.
 “I don’t know if I would have been able to do that without changing career paths.”